rahulpaudel/.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome To My Portfolio Of Data Analysis Projects!"
+title: "Welcome To My Portfolio!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Click on the tab above to view the full details for the project ##
+##  ##

 Welcome to my portfolio!
+I am Rahul Paudel, a current student at the Unviersity of Oregon.
+I will use this portfolio to showcase my projects, both academic and pesonal.
+Stay tuned for more as I update my portfolio with more projects!